 5.A.ii.a Application of RNA-seq processing tools

 We plan to build a RNA-seq processing pipeline based on a software suite, RSEQtools, we have largely developed in the past.
 We have developed a number of tools and data formats to handle the increasingly large quantities for data generated by RNA-Seq experiments.
-For example, we have developed the Mapped Read Format (MRF), a compact data summary format for short, long and paired-end read alignments that enables the anonymization of confidential sequence information.
+For example, we have developed the Mapped Read Format (MRF), a compact data summary format for short, long and paired-end read alignments that enable the anonymization of confidential sequence information.
 RSEQtools use this format for the analysis of RNA-Seq experiments. \cite{21134889}.
 These tools consist of a set of modules that perform common tasks such as calculating gene and exon expression values, generating signal tracks of mapped reads and segmenting that signal into actively transcribed regions.
 RSEQtools is implemented in C and the source code is available at http://rseqtools.gersteinlab.org/.
 Along with RSEQtools, we have developed three different RNA analysis pipelines: FusionSeq for fusion transcript detection \cite{20964841}, IQSeq for transcript quantification \cite{22238592}, and DupSeq for analyzing expression patterns of highly homologous genomic regions \cite{25157146?}.
 All three have been compiled into the RSEQtools framework for customizable workflow.

 5.A.ii.b: Non-coding RNA and pseudogene analysis

 A fraction of the transcription comes from genomic regions not associated with standard annotations, representing ‘non-canonical transcription’.
 A class of non-coding transcripts of particular interest is the pseudogene.
 Although pseudogenes have long been considered as nonfunctional genomic loci, recent studies have shown that pseudogenes may serve as useful biomarkers to distinguish different cell types.
 Despite their low abundance, pseudogenes and ncRNAs have been shown to exhibit a greater degree of cell-type specific expression than mRNAs \cite{25157146} and are therefore useful in several aspects of this study, including the assignment of single-cell RNA seq cell type in Aim 2.
 In addition, pseudogenes have been shown to perform regulatory roles in in cancer, X-chromosome inactivation and intercellular signaling \cite{??}, and therefore should be taken into account for a regulatory model of asthma, as we will produce in Aim 3.
-However, the quantification of pseudogene expression is challenging because of the sequence similarity with the pseudogene’s of parent genes.
+However, the quantification of pseudogene expression is challenging because of the sequence similarity with the pseudogenes of parent genes.
 To address the issue, we developed DupSeq, which solves this problem by focusing only on those reads and regions that are uniquely mappable \cite{25157146?}.

 Several other classes of non-coding RNAs have been shown to play regulatory or other roles in the cell.
 To identify these loci we will apply incRNA, a method that predicts novel ncRNAs using known ncRNAs of various biotypes as a gold standard training set and a minimum-run–maximum-gap algorithm to process reads mapping outside of protein-coding transcripts, pseudogenes and annotated non-coding RNAs \cite{21177971, 25164755}.